Bug report #10772

 QWT Version 5.2.3 PROJ.4 Version 480

-#3 Updated by Matthias Kuhn almost 6 years ago
+#3 Updated by Matthias Kuhn about 6 years ago

 Is there a particular reason why you think that running as root would have changed something?

 The main reason I can think of is a configuration issue.

 Can you try to move your .qgis2 folder to another location temporarily so you start with a clean configuration from scratch and then check if you still get a crash.